ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 Review the following considerations before you install the FortiGate Virtual Appliance service:

 * The FortiGate VMs are deployed on the management cluster or edge services cluster.
-* If you want to deploy FortiGate-VM16 or FortiGate-VM32, it is recommended that you consider deploying on an edge cluster instead of a management cluster because of resource requirements.
-For information about Fortinet® sizing, see the [FortiGate-VM on VMware ESXi data sheet](https://www.fortinet.com/content/dam/fortinet/assets/data-sheets/FortiGate_VM_ESXi.pdf){: external}.
+* If you want to deploy FortiGate-VM16 or FortiGate-VM32, it is recommended that you consider deploying on an edge services cluster instead of a management cluster because of resource requirements.
+For more information about Fortinet® sizing, see [FortiGate-VM on VMware ESXi data sheet](https://www.fortinet.com/content/dam/fortinet/assets/data-sheets/FortiGate_VM_ESXi.pdf){: external}.
 * You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge services cluster.
 * The initial memory allocation is determined by your initial CPU selection.
 However, you can change the memory allocation after deployment.
 * For larger deployment sizes, such as FortiGate-VM16 and FortiGate-VM32, the initial CPU allocation is set to half the deployment size limit to ensure successful deployment.
 After deployment, you can change the CPU allocation up to the deployment size limit.